 Occasionally it is necessary that students stay after school for disciplinary reasons, extra help, or for a special project.
-Late buses are provided on Mondays and Wednesdays during the school year and they will leave at approximately 4:00 p.m.
+Late buses are provided on Mondays and Wednesdays during the school year, and they leave at approximately 4:00 p.m.

 Early Dismissal-Both Planned and Unplanned

 Automobiles are not allowed in the area reserved for school buses.
-It is illegal and potentially life threatening to pass a stopped bus when the red lights are flashing!
-Park in the designated parking areas only and follow the directions of personnel directing traffic.
+It is illegal and potentially life-threatening to pass a stopped bus when the red lights are flashing.
+Park in the designated parking areas only and follow the directions of school personnel directing traffic.